mit-satori/getting-started/portal-howto/customization.rst

    **NOTE** - the conda commands tend to hard code full path names as part of their installation.
-So, once the **Create** step is complete, renaming or moving ``/nobackup/users/cnh/projects/condas/cnh-awesome-new-environment`` will break the setup.
+So, once the **Create** step is complete, renaming or moving the install directory ( ``/nobackup/users/cnh/projects/condas/cnh-awesome-new-environment`` in this example) will break the setup.

 #. **Activate.** Once the new environment has been created in its own directory, make sure the shell is still has the
    correct settings and then activate using the following commands::